jlrickert/zet/docs/339/README.md

----
-title: AWS service elastic beanstalk
+# AWS service elastic beanstalk
-tags:
-  - aws
----

 Elastic beanstalk is a service on AWS that simplifies deployment on AWS.